dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

     ;
 ```

-A *fixed_size_buffer_declarator* introduces a fixed-size buffers of a given element type.
+A *fixed_size_buffer_declarator* introduces a fixed-size buffer of a given element type.

 The buffer element type is the *type* specified in `field_declaration`.
 A fixed-size buffer declarator introduces a new member and consists of an identifier that names the member, followed by a constant expression enclosed in `[` and `]` tokens.
 The constant expression denotes the number of elements in the member introduced by that fixed-size buffer declarator.
 The type of the constant expression must be implicitly convertible to type `int`, and the value must be a non-zero positive integer.